-- The Regulation of Lobbying and Oireachtas (Allowances to Members) (Amendment) Act 2023 was passed into law on 22 June 2023. - Aim to strengthen compliance and enforcement - Some provisions have commenced on 1 January 2024.
-Remainder 1 June 2024 - Section 5 (1) (c) the scope of the Act is expanded to include any person who 'makes, or manages or directs the making of any relevant communications about the development or zoning of land'.
+- The Regulation of Lobbying and Oireachtas (Allowances to Members) (Amendment) Act 2023 was passed into law on 22 June 2023. - Aim to strengthen compliance and enforcement - Some provisions commenced on 1 January 2024 with the remainder on 1 June 2024. - Section 5 (1) (c) the scope of the Act is expanded to include any person who 'makes, or manages or directs the making of any relevant communications about the development or zoning of land'.